kerski/pbi-dataops-template/documentation/tracking-changes.md

 1. [Clone the project](./clone-project.md)
 2. Install pbi-tools - Please make sure to complete step 4 (Add the tool folder to your path environment setting).
 This will make running pbi-tools much easier moving forward.
     - pbi-tools requires Windows 64-bit and Power BI Desktop installed on the machine running pbi-tools.
+    - *Please do NOT install Power BI Desktop with the Microsoft Store. pbi-tools will not be able to interact with Power BI Desktop (as of Jan.
+2023).*
     - Make sure to select "Edit environment variables for your account" (outlined in the image below).

 ## Steps to Track Changes